 8. Select the exported AMI and then choose the Launch button.

 9. Choose the instance type, and networking configurations for the EC2 instance.
-If you don't have an existing key pair, choose Create a new key pair.
+If you don't have an existing key pair, then choose Create a new key pair.
 Create the key pair, download it, and then launch the instance.
-For more information see Amazon EC2 key pairs and Windows instances.
+For more information, see Amazon EC2 key pairs and Windows instances.

 10. After the instance is running and passing status checks, you can connect to it.